apollo

 caution

 Dose adjustment may be needed.
-Avoid taking ACETAZOLAMIDE if you have severe liver problems.
-Please consult your doctor if you have any concerns regarding the usage of ACETAZOLAMIDE in patients with liver impairment.
+Avoid taking Acetazolamide if you have severe liver problems.
+Please consult your doctor if you have any concerns regarding the usage of Acetazolamide in patients with liver impairment.

 • Safety Warning